portsip/portsip-pbx-administration-guide/en/portsip_pbx_administration_guide_v16_en.md

 PortSIP PBX supports these trunk types.

 - Register Based: this trunk require the PBX to register with the trunk by using an authentication ID and password.
 `System Admin` can configure a `Register Based` trunk and assign it to tenants, as well as assign a DID Pool to each tenant.
+The tenants share this trunk but have different DID pool.
 `Tenant Admin` can also configure a `Register Based` trunk, however this turnk cannot be shared with other tenants, and its hostname and authentication ID cannot be the same as those of other trunks.
 - Accept Register: The trunk register to PBX with the predefined authentication ID and password.
-- `System Admin` can configure an `Accept Register` trunk and assign it to tenants, as well as assign a DID Pool to each tenant.
+`System Admin` can configure an `Accept Register` trunk and assign it to tenants, as well as assign a DID Pool to each tenant.
 `Tenant Admin` can also configure an `Accept Register` trunk, however this turnk cannot be shared with other tenants, and its hostname and authentication ID cannot be the same as those of other trunks.
 - IP Based: IP Based trunk does not generally require the PBX to register with the trunk.
 The IP address of the PBX needs to be configured on the trunk side, so that it knows where calls to your number should be routed.
 The `IP based` trunk can only be configured by `System Admin`, and an IP-based trunk can only be added once.
 If the `System Admin` wishes to allow more than one tenant to use this trunk, the `System Admin` can assign this trunk to the tenants and assign each tenant a DID Pool.